SAGE : A Monte Carlo Simulation Framework for Experiments with Germanium Detectors

-SAGE can be widely used and extended in various experiments with different physical targets because of its modular design.
-Thus, it assists on the experimental constructions, assesses the background level, investigates detector response and estimates the projected sensitivities for experiments with germanium detectors.
-It has been used for determing detection efficiencies of GeTHU and evaluating the background level of the future CDEX experiment, including cosmogenic background, primordial background, and intrinsic detector response for dark matter and neutrinoless double beta decay.
-The expected background indices of primordial radionuclides in the concrete wall for CDEX-100 experiment have been simulated by SAGE \cite{Ma2020}.
-For example, the radionuclides ${^{60}}$Co in the germanium crystal of the detector units for CDEX-100 experiment can be simulated with the configuration below:

-When we execute the SAGE with the configuration file above, we will get the informations of all simulation events in the \textit{Co60-Ge\_nt\_data.csv}.
-Based on this output, the expected energy spectrum can be reconstructed as shown in figure~\ref{EnergySpectrum}.
-Three peaks shown in the figure~\ref{EnergySpectrum} are two gamma-ray peaks (1.173 and 1.332 MeV) of ${^{60}}$Co and the summation peak of these two gamma rays, repectively.
-Besides, the compton edges of two gamma-ray peaks lead to the unusual increasing between 0.6 and 1.1 MeV energy region.
-In the case of intrinsic background simulation inside the germanium crystal, the contributions of ${\beta}$-decay are also visible in the low energy region of the energy spectrum.
-The events recording the energy deposition of both ${\beta}$-decay and subsequent gamma rays contribute to the non-gaussian shape of the gamma-ray peaks.

 SAGE has been compiled and linked into a single executable application together with a set of instructive configuration files.
 To distribute it more conveniently, SAGE and Geant4 have been wrapped inside a single docker image.
 The docker container compiles the Geant4.10.7 and SAGE, so users run SAGE directly after pulling.
 With a docker container, it is much easier for users to customize, distribute and use SAGE.
 The structure of this container is shown in figure~\ref{Docker}.
 In addition, the docker file is also provided to build images for users' demands.